As part of our series of Independent Living room planning guides, we’ll show you how a wheelchair-adapted bathroom can

 Before we begin, it’s a good idea to gain an understanding of what we mean when we refer to “Independent Living”.

-Many, many people in the UK live with some form of disability or issue which affects their day-to-day mobility.
+Many, many people in the UK have some form of disability or issue which affects their day-to-day mobility.
 Whilst this can vary greatly in terms of severity, in most cases certain adaptations will be required around the home to aid movement and accessibility.
 This is what we term “Independent Living”, as the person is still able to maintain a distinct independence through use of these adaptations.

 In the bathroom, the most common Independent Living products are grab rails, fold down seats and wet rooms, but there are many more products, which, when combined, can provide an excellent environment for that person’s unique needs.

 To demonstrate how to create a stylish yet functional bathroom for a wheelchair user, we’ve created 2 case studies, which follow wheelchair users in their quest to create a stylish family bathroom.

 This is Sarah.
 Sarah is in her mid-forties, a mother of two teenagers and wife to husband Jonathan.
 Sarah relies on a wheelchair for mobility after a car accident 7 years ago.